 - IFS function goes through the conditions one by one and stops when it finds the first TRUE condition.
 So you can have multiple conditions that return TRUE, but the function will only return the value for the first TRUE condition.

 Now let’s jump in and see a few examples of using the IFS function

 Basic IFS Example – Calculate Student’s Grade From the Score

 Suppose you have the dataset as shown below and you want to calculate the grade for each student based on their marks.
 The grading criteria is also mentioned in the table on the right.

-Below is the formula that will give you the grade of each student based on their marks:
+Here’s how to use IFS in Google Sheets to get the grade of each student based on their marks: